retypeapp/retype/hosting/gitlab-pages.md

 # Gitlab-Pages

-Add a simple CI/CD pipeline to your project to automate the building and deployment of your Retype powered website via Gitlab Pages.
+Add a simple CI/CD pipeline to the project to automate the building and deployment of the Retype powered website via Gitlab Pages.

 ## Summary

-- [x] Add a **.gitlab-ci.yml** file to your Repository
+- [x] Add a **.gitlab-ci.yml** file to the Repository
+- [] Add a License key to the ENV Variables
-- [x]
+- [x] commit changes to deploy to pages

 ## .gitlab-ci.yml

-Add the following **.gitlab-ci.yml** file to your project within the root folder.
+Add the following **.gitlab-ci.yml** file to the project within the root folder.

 ```yaml .gitlab-ci.yml
 image: node:latest